What is Identity Coaching? A Complete Guide for High-Achievers

 Behaviour follows identity.
 Always.

-If someone identifies as "the person who holds everything together," they will consistently over-function, even when it costs them.
+If someone identifies as "the person who holds everything together," they'll consistently over-function, even when it costs them.
 They don't choose to.
 Their system treats it as non-negotiable.
 Saying no feels like a threat to who they are.

 If someone's identity is built around being indispensable at work, rest feels dangerous.
 Taking a step back feels irresponsible.
 Boundaries feel selfish.

-The behaviour itself, the overwork, people-pleasing, hypervigilance, is not the problem.
-It is the expression of an identity that no longer fits.
+The behaviour itself, the overwork, people-pleasing, hypervigilance, isn't the problem.
+It's the expression of an identity that no longer fits.

 • The Over-Functioner regulates through productivity.
 When stress rises, output increases.